rf3l/iran-hosted-domains/README.md

 # Iran Hosted Domains

-## Motivation

 Many Iranians are aware of the fact that a lot of websites are blocked or censored, so they use a VPN daily.
+There are some issues when you use a VPN while visiting some Iranian websites.
+To exclude those websites from the VPN, I have listed all Iranian hosted domains here.

+## VPN Problems

 The following issues arise when using VPN for some Iran hosted websites:

 - They may force you to have Iran IP to be able to access.
 - They may offer 50% off bandwidth while having Iran IP.
 - They may limit speed for non-Iran IPs or VPNs are slow.

-Some of these issues also affect Iranians in other countries.

-To fix these issues, I decided to list all Iran hosted domains here.

 ## Usage